wp-plugins/active-directory-integration/readme.txt

 == Changelog ==
+= 1.1.1 =
+* FIX: Password with special characters not accepted for SyncBack if Global SyncBack User is not used.
+(Issue #0036)

 = 1.1 (VARA Edition) =
 * ADD: SyncBack feature to write Additional User Attributes back to Active Directory.
 (Issue #0015.
 Thanks to Bas Ruijters for the feature request and testing.)